-- End of 1990 -> beginning of 1991, we are working on some screens based on a mix between GFA and asm
+- Late 1990 -> beginning of 1991 : we work on some screens programmed as a mix of GFA and 68k ASM.

-68000.
-We are also working on Synthetic Arts 2.0.
+We are also work on Synthetic Arts 2.0 in the same time.

-will be included, far later, in the "Plucked Goose" GFA demo by MJJ Prod.
+will be included, far later, in the Plucked Goose GFA demo by MJJ Prod.

 Stream".
-We spread "New Stream" and "Synthetic Arts 2.0" for the first time at the Atari messe in Dusseldorf in august 1991.
+We spread New Stream and Synthetic Arts 2.0 at the Atari messe in Dusseldorf in august 1991.

-- Metal Ages moves in Paris to go on his studies in a computer science school.
+- Metal Ages moves in Paris to go on with his studies in a computer science school.
 There he meets Nucleus

-from HMD and two Atarists who will become later two new Cybernetics members, Krag (code) and Bip (musik).
+from HMD and two Atarists who will become two new Cybernetics members, Krag (code) and Bip (musik).

-- December 1991, we are at the Misfits convention II coding party (really great ambiance).
+- December 1991 : we are at the Misfits convention II coding party (really great ambiance).
 Here we meet Joker from the Misfits and Delos from Cyclades.

-- End of 1991 : we develop a screen, "Liquid Osmosis", for a crew I do not remember the name.
+- End of 1991 : we develop a screen, Liquid Osmosis, for a crew I do not remember the name.
 Finally this screen will be included later in our Relapse demo.

-- We begin working on a full assembler STe demo "Relapse".
+- We begin working on a full 68k assembler STe demo "Relapse".
 The goal is to take advantage of the STe enhancements in particular DMA sound and blitter.

-- Synthetic Arts v2.02 is reviewed in ST Magazine, and version v2.025 is distributed on the cover disk (versions released in 1991 & 1992 are : v2.0, v2.01, v2.02, v2.025, v2.026, v2.4).
+- Synthetic Arts v2.02 is reviewed in ST Magazine, and v2.025 is distributed on the cover disk (versions released in 1991 & 1992 are : v2.0, v2.01, v2.02, v2.025, v2.026, v2.4).

 - Storm Light works on a graphic tool for kids (Synthy Baby).